 The tax on local pollutants which varies by pollutant and municipality (local authority district) is an innovative mechanism designed to reflect local conditions.
-The tax rates were deliberately introduced at a g Local pollutants concerned: Particulate Matter (PM), Nitrogen Oxide (NOx) and Sulphur dioxide (SO2)

-low level to increase their political and public acceptance.
-The necessary monitoring, measurement, recording and verification of emissions for taxes is ensured by the use of the Chilean single window Pollutant Release and Transfer Register.
-137
+The tax rates were deliberately introduced at a low level to increase their political and public acceptance.
+The necessary monitoring, measurement, recording and verification of emissions for taxes is ensured by the use of the Chilean single window Pollutant Release and Transfer Register.137